aleksrutins/cheetah/docs/pages/components.md

 </div>

-Hyena uses the magic of [declarative shadow DOM](https://developer.chrome.com/docs/css-ui/declarative-shadow-dom) to make components work, so styles, scripts, and even IDs are scoped to the component.
+Cheetah uses the magic of [declarative shadow DOM](https://developer.chrome.com/docs/css-ui/declarative-shadow-dom) to make components work, so styles, scripts, and even IDs are scoped to the component.

 Speaking of scripts, to make more complicated components (like the counter above), you'll want some JavaScript.
 For this, just put a `<script>` tag in your component.
-This script will be converted by Hyena into its own separate file, with your code in a function which is called with the [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) that your component is hydrated with as `this`.
+This script will be converted by Cheetah into its own separate file, with your code in a function which is called with the [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) that your component is hydrated with as `this`.